+2.2.
 Materials and Designs

 The stimuli consisted of 100 declarative sentences (see Figure 1).
 Each sentence appeared on two lines.
 The experiment had a 2 x 2 within-subject design with font size (small vs large) and line length (short vs long) as the factors.
 In the small font condition, the width of all characters was 12 pixels (0.295°).
 In the large font condition, the width of all characters was 16 pixels (0.394°).
 The first line of text was 16° in the short line condition and 26° in the long line condition.
 When constructing each item, a maximum deviance of $\pm 0.5°$ was allowed in both line length conditions; as such, the average line length across all items was 15.97° for the short line condition and 26.02° for the long line condition.
+While research shows that reading fonts of this size at these retinal eccentricities is not possible, reading rate was higher at 15° eccentricity than at 20° eccentricity across a range of large font sizes (Chung et al., 1998).
+Therefore, it is safe to assume that our line-length manipulation constituted a strong manipulation of visual acuity at the return-sweep target location.

 The two independent variables were manipulated by changing the number of letters on the first line.
 Care was taken to ensure similar sentence meanings across the four conditions.
 The first and last four words on the first line were held constant across the four conditions.
 This ensured that readers processed the same words when they were about to make a return-sweep.
-The first line of text contained on average 54 characters in the smallfont/ short-line condition (7 to 13 words; M= 10.12 words), 41 characters in the large-font/ short-line condition (6 to 10 words; M= 7.91 words), 88 characters in the small-font/ longline condition (11 to 21 words; M= 15.71 words) and 66 characters in the large-font/ longline condition (9 to 16 words; M= 12.26 words).
-The second line was identical in all experimental conditions and contained on average 50 characters (5 to 14 words; M= 8.67 words).
+The first line of text contained on average 54 characters in the smallfont/ short-line condition (7 to 13 words; M=10.12 words), 41 characters in the large-font/ short-line condition (6 to 10 words; M= 7.91 words), 88 characters in the small-font/ longline condition (11 to 21 words; M=15.71 words) and 66 characters in the large-font/longline condition (9 to 16 words; M=12.26 words).
+For each item, the second line was identical in all experimental conditions and contained on average 50 characters (5 to 14 words; M=8.67 words).
 The assignment of conditions to sentences was Latin-square counter-balanced across participants.
-The two font size conditions were blocked, and block order was counterbalanced across participants.
+This meant that each participant saw each item only once (in one of the conditions), but that each item appeared equally often in all conditions across all participants.
+Therefore, participants were exposed to any given item only once and could not learn to predict the text on the second line as this text was unique for every item.
+The two font size conditions were blocked, and block order was counter-balanced across participants.
 The items within each block appeared in a pseudo-random order.

-'''
+The line length manipulation was not blocked and thus the items appeared pseudo-randomly within each font size block.

 a) small-font/ short-line

-'''

-The three musicians organised a tour last year to meet their fans and celebrate the release of their new studio album.
+The three musicians organised a tour last year to meet

+their fans and celebrate the release of their new studio album.
-'''

 b) large-font/ short-line

-'''